merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 ##### Dorian heads to Philadelphia

-Dorian emerges back to Chambersburg and has MOOK-1 & MOOK-3 remain in case Ephraim survives; he is convinced he is dead but errs on the side of caution.
+Dorian emerges back to Chambersburg and has Sergeant Dan Tailor & MOOK-3 remain in case Ephraim survives; he is convinced he is dead but errs on the side of caution.
 He then starts the trip back to Philadelphia with MOOK-4.
-Mook-1 & -3 agree to alternate who sleeps in the loft and who sleeps in the widow's house.
+Sergeant Dan Tailor & -3 agree to alternate who sleeps in the loft and who sleeps in the widow's house.

 ##### Ephraim heads to Philadelphia